Dammam city is the seat of the Governor of the Eastern Province of the Kingdom of Saudi Arabia.

 The city is located on the coast of the Arabian Gulf, around 400 kilometres (250 Miles) east of Saudi Arabia’s Capital city of Riyadh.

 Dammam covers an area of about 800 square Kilometers (about 310 square Miles) and has a population of about 750,000.
 Dammam city is the main part of a tri-city metropolitan area named after it and includes the smaller cities of Dhahran and Al-Khobar.
 With these two cities, the population of the Dammam Metropolitan area reaches more than one million.

-Currently, the Eastern Province holds, under its lands and waters, the world’s largest oil reserve and the world’s fourth largest gas reserve.
+Currently, the Eastern Province holds, under its lands and waters, the world’s largest oil reserve and the world’s fourth-largest gas reserve.
 The Saudi petroleum industry, represented by the Saudi Arabian Oil Company, more commonly known as Saudi Aramco, with its headquarters in Dhahran, is deservedly leading the world’s petroleum industry and considered a vital component in the world’s energy industry.
-Iit provides the whole world with about 10% of its daily need of petroleum energy.
+It provides the world with about 10% of its daily need for petroleum energy.

 The discovery of oil in the Dammam Metropolitan and the development of the Saudi petroleum industry drew sizable local and foreign investments to the Eastern Province.
 It was also instrumental in developing other vital economic sectors throughout the Kingdom including the industrial, construction and business and financial sectors.